 It’s not clear whether Samsung will be as aggressive this time around.
 The last Friday in January 2022 is January 28, if Samsung sticks to a similar timeframe for the Galaxy S22.

 We haven’t seem any rumors on the Galaxy S22 price yet, but we anticipate that Samsung will keep the prices similar to the Galaxy S21 lineup.
 The company reduced the cost for all three models by $200, and we don’t see prices going back up.

 So if Samsung stays consistent, the Galaxy S22 will cost $799, the Galaxy S22 Plus will be $999 and the Galaxy S22 Ultra will be priced at $1,199.
 It will be interesting to see whether Samsung introduces a lower-cost Galaxy S21 FE sometime between now and the S22's launch, but there's a rumor that the S21 FE could be delayed due to the global chip shortage.

 Samsung Galaxy S22 design and under-display camera

-The biggest change likely coming to the Galaxy S22 is an under-display camera, a feature that debuted to mixed success in the Galaxy Z Fold 3.
+The biggest change that could be coming to the Galaxy S22 is an under-display camera, a feature that debuted to mixed success in the Galaxy Z Fold 3.
 This would enable a true full-screen design without a traditional punch hole at the top of the display.

 According to LetsGoDigital, Samsung has filed a patent for a punch hole camera with sub-display.
 And an internal pop-up display covers the selfie camera when it’s not in use.
 Given that the iPhone 13 is rumored to still include a notch — even if it's smaller than the notch on the iPhone 12 — this design change could give Samsung a notable advantage.

 Elsewhere, a leak from Mauri QHD on Twitter says that the Samsung Galaxy S22 will feature a thinner design than the Galaxy S21.
 However, this may result in smaller batteries.